-The faculty requires mastery learning of at least a B- letter grade on assignments.
+The faculty requires mastery learning of at least a C letter grade on assignments.
 All students must meet all assignment deadlines.
-However, all students will be allowed to re-work some assignments, specified by the teacher, that were, submitted by the original deadline.
+However, all students will be allowed to re-work some assignments, specified by the teacher, that are submitted by the original deadline.
 Those re-worked assignment must be submitted within one (1) week of the original due date.

-Juniors and Seniors must submit their work in advance of the deadline in order to have the opportunity to resubmit by the deadline.
+All students must submit their work in advance of the deadline in order to have the opportunity to resubmit by the deadline.